ExeterCodeClub/Support/timelapse/task1.md

 ### Step 3
-This is great, you can now take pictures with the camera by hand.
+You should now be able to take pictures with the camera by hand.
 If you would like to sit in the library for the next three weeks typing `raspistill -o image1.jpg...` every ten seconds, then the project is complete!

 Otherwise, you will need to create a script that can be controlled by the pi itself automatically.